-The double Davy knot is an improved version of the Davy knot that makes the connection a little stronger and less likely to slip.
-It’s a little bigger than the Davy but it’s still a small knot you can use to connect a fly or hook to your line.
+The double Davy knot is an improved version of the Davy knot.
+It makes the connection a little stronger and less prone to slippage.
+While slightly larger than the original Davy knot, it’s still a compact knot you can use to connect a fly or hook to your line.

 How strong is the double Davy?

 Thanks to an extra turn through the loop, the double Davy is slightly stronger than the single Davy, hitting just over 90% when tested.